Roger Angel: Education

 Angel graduated from St Peter's College, Oxford, with a BA, in 1963, from California Institute of Technology, with an MS, in 1966, and from the University of Oxford, with a D Phil, in 1967.
 While at Oxford's Clarendon Laboratory he built an early computer to allow for the first direct measurement an atom's quadrupole moment.

 Career and research

-After receiving his doctorate, Angel moved to New York City to take a position in the Columbia University Physics Department.
+After receiving his doctorate, Angel moved to New York to take a position in the Columbia University Physics Department.
 He began research in astrophysics and astronomical instrumentation, building sounding rocket X-ray spectroscopes and ground-based telescope polarimeters for the observation of degenerate stars and other objects.
 In 1970, he was among the first to observe white dwarf magnetism.

-Angel moved to Tucson, Arizona in 1973 to join the University of Arizona Department of Astronomy.
+Angel moved to Tucson in 1973 to join the University of Arizona Department of Astronomy.
 In 1977, he proposed using fused-silica optical fiber to separate and obtain the spectra of multiple sources of light from a single telescope image, the now widely-used technique of multi-object spectroscopy.
 In 1980, John Hill and Angel were the first to demonstrate the technique, measuring the redshifts of 26 individual galaxies based on a single exposure.